Mohd-Khier-Al-Kfari/Automated-Trading-Algorithm-for-the-Great-Britain-Electricity-Market/README.md

+# Automated Trading Algorithm for the Great Britain Electricity Market

 Develop and backtest a trading strategy maximizing profits between two auctions of the Great Britain day-ahead electricity market.

 # Theoretical background: